minimuutti/minimuutti.github.io/en/index.md

 ### Then something about me

 I have loved all kinds of animals my whole life.
 I spend almost all my "off work" time with Miki at the moment.
 I also like photographing very much and I tend to have my camera with me all the time.
-I got the idea for this site, because I couldn’t find enough activating tips for dogs from the Internet.
+I got the idea for this site, because I couldn’t find enough activation tips for dogs from the Internet.
 Most of the pages I found, listed only a few tips, but I didn’t find any pages that would’ve had multiple tips in the same place.

 I hope you enjoy the journey with Minimute and I hope that these pages can help your daily life with your own energetic dog.